 Thus, we give each other permission to buy our own selves splurgey gifts once in a while.

 Here are some examples of things that you should not buy me no matter how much I might want them:

-- Vacuum like the roomba.
-Why I want it: Certainly I want/deserve a device that does housework while I sit on the couch watching Mad Men.
+- Vacuum.
+Like these freakishly expensive life-changing hands-free roomba or a super sucking $500+ Dyson.
+Why I want it: Certainly I want — and deserve – a device that does housework while I sit on the couch watching Mad Men.
 But a vacuum for Christmas just feels like a throwback to the 50s.
 DO YOU EXPECT ME TO CLEAN UP AFTER YOU?
-That goes for many other covet-worthy appliances that are for the whole family.
+That goes for many other drool-worthy appliances that are for the whole family like…

 Merry Christmas everyone!
-Let me know if you get any of these gems under your tree and can appreciate them in the spirit they were given (rather than the snarky spirit I invented).
+Let me know if you get any of these gems under your tree and can appreciate them in the spirit they were given (rather than the snarky spirit I have interpreted).